 You will also need to choose the name of the certificate (.pem).
 You may change this at anytime, but you will notice that the Azure login config that we display contains that file name as a breadcrumb for attackers.

-Note: The file downloaded contains the Azure Login Certificate linked to your Canarytoken.
+Note: The download comes in a ZIP file that will contain both the client config and Azure Login Certificate linked to your Canarytoken.
 The file is formatted such that it looks like a legitimate Azure Login Certificate file for a service principal.

-You can use the following command (substitute the variables) to authenticate to Azure using a Azure Login Certificate:
+You can use the following command (substitute the appID, certificate name and tenant fields in the below for the values in your Token) to authenticate to Azure using a Azure Login Certificate:

 An alert will be triggered when the Azure Login Certificate is used to login to Azure